The Making of Burley Bushings

 We at Burley Motorsports stand behind every product we make.
 We deliberately make our products strong and durable.
 And while it may seem a bit overkill, the safety of our customers and the longevity of their vehicles is of paramount important to us.
 In fact, we have sold our 2WD Upper Control Arms with these same heim joints to engineers over at Volkswagen to fix camber / alignment issues on their own personal Vanagons, and we have had them commend us on producing a superior product.

 While we are on the subject of polyurethane bushings, I would like to briefly touch where to use and where not to use urethane bushings on a van, along with brief reasons/ proven facts as to why …

-Upper control arm bushings:The durmeter of the polyurethane is too soft, causing friction and an annoying squeak.
+- Upper control arm bushings:The durometer of the polyurethane is too soft, causing friction and an annoying squeak.
 This friction leads to catastrophic failure as shown in the picture above.

-Radius rod bushings:The durometer is too hard, especially in cold weather , causing the bushing to simply split and break into multiple ieces.
-Polyurethane just cannot withstand long-termcompression loads generated during articulation movement of the suspension system, especially when off roading.
+- Radius rod bushings:The durometer is too hard, especially in cold weather , causing the bushing to simply split and break into multiple pieces.
+Polyurethane just cannot withstand long-term compression loads generated during articulation movement of the suspension system, especially when off-roading.